Kirity12/PyautoGUI-Testing/README.md

 be executed or not.

 2\.
-Check if the Main Page (First Page) of Application Opens: This test case verifies whether the main page of the application is opening or not.
+Check if the Main Page (First Page) of the Application Opens: This test case verifies whether the main page of the application is opening or not.

 3\.
 Check if the Second page is visited from the First Page: This test case checks whether